Here’s how to resolve and avoid a disputed invoice

 Customer financial issues

-In some cases, customers may dispute an invoice due to their own financial difficulties.
-They may have cash flow problems, a disputed credit card charge, or discrepancies in payment terms.
+In some cases, customers dispute a bill due to their own financial difficulties.
+For example, they may face cash flow problems or a disputed card charge.
+Strong receivables management helps you spot these risks early.

 7 steps to resolve a disputed invoice